DavidSSL/AutoFixtureDeclarative/ReadMe.md

 Warning
 =======
-The names of my tests might be very misleading and no semantic meaning should be attached to it.
-As I'm basing these examples based upon the blog posts given above, I am simply naming the tests accordingly.
+The names of my tests might be very misleading and no semantic meaning should be attached to them.
+As I'm basing these examples upon the blog posts given above, I am simply naming the tests accordingly.

-For example there is this [post]
+For example there is this [post](http://blog.ploeh.dk/2009/04/23/DealingWithTypesWithoutPublicConstructors/) and the related code is [this](https://github.com/DavidSSL/AutoFixtureDeclarative/blob/master/Example.UnitTests/DealingWithTypesWithoutPublicCtrsTests.cs)